Westminster Cathedral: Architecture

 The eastern termination of the cathedral suggests the Romanesque, or Lombardic style of Northern Italy.
-The crypt with openings into the sanctuary, thus closely following the Basilica of Sant'Ambrogio, Milan, the open colonnade under the eaves, the timber roof following the curve of the apex, are all familiar features.
+The crypt with openings into the cathedral, thus closely following the Basilica of Sant'Ambrogio, Milan, the open colonnade under the eaves, the timber roof following the curve of the apex, are all familiar features.
 The large buttresses resist the pressure of a vault 14.5 m in span.
 Although the cruciform plan is not very noticeable inside the building, it is emphasised outside by the boldly projecting transepts.
 These with their twin gables, slated roofs, and square turrets with pyramidal stone cappings suggest a Norman prototype in striking contrast to the rest of the design.

 The main structural parts of the building are of brick and concrete, the latter material being used for the vaulting and domes of graduated thickness and complicated curve.
 Following Byzantine tradition, the interior was designed with a view to the application of marble and mosaic.
 Throughout the exterior, the lavish introduction of white stone bands in connection with the red brickwork (itself quite common in the immediate area) produces an impression quite foreign to the British eye.
 The bricks were hand-moulded and delivered by Faversham Brickfields at Faversham in Kent and Thomas Lawrence Brickworks in Bracknell.
 The main entrance façade owes its composition, in a measure, to accident rather than design.
 The most prominent feature of the façade is the deeply recessed arch over the central entrance, flanked by tribunes, and stairway turrets.
 The elevation on the north, with a length of nearly 91.5 m contrasted with the vertical lines of the campanile and the transepts, is most impressive.
 It rests on a continuous and plain basement of granite, and only above the flat roofing of the chapels does the structure assume a varied outline.